Even Numbers Lesson

 Is 31 an even number?

-2.)
-The last digit is a 1 so we know it’s not an even number.
-Also, 31/2 = 15 R1.
-There is a remainder of 1, so it is not even.
+- The last digit is a 1 so we know it’s not an even number.
+Also, 31/2 = 15.5, which has a remainder/is a non-integer result.